CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Conclusion

 \section{Conclusion}

 In this paper, we present \ours, a collaborative LLM-based NAS framework that integrates LLMs with two-stage NAS.
-We design a stateful Navigator LLM to provide adaptive search strategies, a stateless Generator LLM to synthesize high-quality architectures, and a Coordinator module to manage LLM interaction and workflow. \ours~employs knowledge-guided search by coupling LLMs' inherent knowledge of structured neural architectures with progressive knowledge from iterative feedback and historical trajectory.
-Extensive experiments demonstrate that \ours~consistently enhances various two-stage NAS methods across diverse search spaces and outperforms existing NAS methods and conventional search algorithms, achieving new state-of-the-art results.
-Furthermore, the generalizable nature of \ours~suggests promising extensions beyond NAS, revealing new avenues for future exploration.
+We design a stateful \textit{Navigator LLM} to provide adaptive search strategies, a stateless \textit{Generator LLM} to synthesize high-quality architectures, and a \textit{Coordinator} module to orchestrate inter-LLM communication and manage evaluation processes. \ours~employs knowledge-guided search by coupling LLMs' inherent knowledge of structured neural architectures with progressive knowledge from iterative feedback and historical trajectory.
+Extensive experiments demonstrate that our approach consistently enhances various two-stage NAS methods across diverse search spaces, outperforms existing NAS methods and conventional search algorithms, and achieves new SOTA results while reducing search costs significantly.
+Furthermore, the generalizable nature of \ours~suggests promising extensions beyond NAS, revealing avenues for future exploration.